gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Select multiple commits and generate a well-structured changelog in markdown format
 - Perfect for release notes, documentation, or communicating changes to your team

+### Bitbucket Integration

+GitLens now offers rich integration with Bitbucket repositories!
+Connect your Bitbucket account to gain access to issues and pull requests directly within GitLens.

+- Support for both Bitbucket Cloud and Bitbucket Data Center
+- Access Bitbucket issues and pull requests in Home View and Launchpad
+- See pull request information within the Commit Graph
+- Seamlessly incorporate Bitbucket into your GitLens workflows

 ### Commit Graph Enhancements